eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 {% proof A remark on "rationality" %}
 What we are calling "rational" is called "admissible" in the literature.
 Formally, it just means a strategy or ballot that is not "dominated" by any other strategy or ballot.
 In other words, there is no other ballot that would give you the same or a better outcome in all possible scenarios.

-For example, why would you ever vote for a middle tier candidate, and not your favorite candidate?
+For example in Approval, why would you ever vote for a middle tier candidate, and not your favorite candidate?
 It doesn't hurt to include your favorite, because you might make them win!
 Similarly, you should never vote for your least favorite candidate, for the same reason.

 We articulate this idea with the word "rational".
 It would be irrational to submit a ballot which is at most as good and sometimes worse than another ballot.
 So we can just ignore those ballots, and only consider the rational (admissible) ballots.
 {% endproof %}